c2r0b/tauri-plugin-context-menu/README.md

 ⚠️ **Maintenance Mode with Community Contributions** ⚠️

-Tauri v2 [has been released](https://tauri.app/blog/tauri-20/) and it supports creating native context menu without the need of plugins ([here the docs](https://v2.tauri.app/reference/javascript/api/namespacemenu/)).
+Tauri v2 [has been released](https://tauri.app/blog/tauri-20/) and it supports creating native context menu without plugins ([here the docs](https://v2.tauri.app/reference/javascript/api/namespacemenu/)).

 Bug fixes will still be implemented for this plugin.
 New features will not be developed by the main maintainer, but PRs from the community are still welcome.